Safe accurate information to help you cut through the noise

 We know that it causes a minor respiratory infection in some, and is fatal for others.
 For many, the symptoms are actually mild, but for the elderly, this virus poses more complications.
-We also know that it originated in China, but is now spreading its way across the globe, and has currently (as of this writing, March 24, 2020) spread to all 50 states within the United States and has caused 588 deaths within the country and 17,454 globally.
-California is on a shut-in and New York City, where I live, is also on full shelter-in-place.
-Italy continues to suffer tremendously and has surpassed China in fatalities from the spread of the virus.
+We also know that it originated in China, but is now spreading its way across the globe, and has currently (as of this writing, April 9, 2020) spread to all 50 states within the United States and has caused over 10,000 deaths within the country and over 94,000 globally.
+New York City, where I live, is on full shelter-in-place, and we hunkered in trying to lower the spread.
+Italy and Spain continue to suffer tremendously and have surpassed China in fatalities from the spread of the virus.

-In total, there are 48,778 confirmed cases in the US, and 396,249 cases confirmed globally.
+In total, there are over 475,000 cases are confirmed in the US, and 1.5 million cases confirmed globally.
 (1) Countries continue to take measures to slow the spread of the virus.